jorycz/iMac-5K-display-convert/README.md

 ## Sources

 - [Most precious Mac Rumors thread - DIY 5k Monitor - success :-)](https://forums.macrumors.com/threads/diy-5k-monitor-success.2253100/)
   - I read all the posts from the beginning before I started the conversion.
 I took me 2 weeks to read them all.
-This notes are for those, that want to convert their 27" iMac to 5K display using R1811 and don't want to waste time reading the whole thread which have 115 pages currently :)
+This documentation is for those, who want to convert their 27" iMac to 5K display using R1811 and don't want to waste time reading the whole thread which have 115 pages currently :)
-  - There is a lot of useful information in the thread though and helpful people like PaulD-UK.
+  - There is a lot of useful information in the thread though and helpful people like PaulD-UK so if you have a time, I recommend you to read the whole thread.
 - [Mykola's blog](https://khronokernel.com/macos/2022/03/01/5K-MONITOR.html)
 - [aiwipro](https://github.com/aiwipro/5K-iMac-Studio-Display-Stock-Look)